 Dr. Corey Wiggins

-Dr. Corey Wiggins was nominated by President Joseph R. Biden on December 15, 2021, to serve as the fourth Federal Co-Chairman of the Delta Regional Authority; and confirmed unanimously by the U.S. Senate on March 11, 2022.
+Dr. Corey Wiggins currently serves as the federal co-chairman for the Delta Regional Authority (DRA), a federal regional commission promoting and encouraging the economic development of the lower Mississippi River and Alabama Black Belt regions.
+He was nominated by President Joseph R. Biden to serve as the fourth federal co-chairman for the DRA on Dec.
+15, 2021, and was confirmed unanimously by the U.S. Senate on March 11, 2022.